Daimler says has made provisions for 1 billion euro anti-trust fine

-FRANKFURT German truck maker Daimler on Tuesday said it had made provisions to cover a billion-euro cartel fine imposed by the European Commission.
+FRANKFURT German truck maker Daimler (DAIGn.DE) on Tuesday said it had made provisions to cover a billion-euro (£839.2 million) cartel fine imposed by the European Commission.

-EU antitrust regulators handed down a record 2.93-billion-euro ($3.24 billion) fine on truck makers Daimler, Paccar, Volvo/Renault and Iveco for taking part in a cartel related to emissions-reducing technology.
+EU antitrust regulators handed down a record 2.93-billion-euro (£2.4 billion) fine on truck makers Daimler, Paccar (PCAR.O), Volvo/Renault (VOLVb.ST)(RENA.PA) and Iveco (CNHI.MI) for taking part in a cartel related to emissions-reducing technology.

 "We can confirm that a settlement has been reached with the EU Commission in the antitrust investigation.
 The fine that has been imposed (on Daimler) amounts to approximately 1.009 billion euros," Daimler said in a statement, adding that it had made provisions to cover the fine.